dotnet/training-tutorials/content/csharp/getting-started/scope-accessibility.md

 public DateTime DateOfBirth { get; private set; }
 ```

-Because it is private, only the `Person` class can set this value; the inheriting `Student` is not even able to modify the value.
+Because it is `private`, only the `Person` class can set this value; the inheriting `Student` is not even able to modify the value.

 ### protected
 When dealing with inheritance, the `protected` access modifier is often useful.
 It allows a child class to use some of the otherwise restricted members of the parent.
 In the example above, `FirstName` and `LastName` are only accessible from within `Person` or its child classes, as you can see in the `Student` class's `RosterName` property.